by Todd Walker

 There’s an ol’ timer who sells barrels ten minutes from our house on the main highway.
 I’ve traded with him in the past for plastic and metal containers.
 I bought two plastic 55 gallon food grade barrels from him.
 One for the DRG tumbler and one to be used for rainwater – or some other resilience project.

 Tip: When buying containers for gardening, water storage, or food storage, make sure they are food grade.
-To determine if a plastic container is food grade, look on the bottom to see if the symbol below is stamped there.

 My barrels contained apple cider vinegar.